tetafro/godot/testdata/check/README.md

 Main integration test for linter.

+Tags:
+- `[PERIOD_DECL]` - line should be caught as an error by the linter with the settings `Scope: DeclScope, Period: true`.
+- `[PERIOD_TOP]` - line should be caught as an error by the linter with the settings `Scope: TopLevelScope, Period: true`.
+- `[PERIOD_ALL]` - line should be caught as an error by the linter with the settings `Scope: AllScope, Period: true`.
-- If line contains `[DECL]` string, it should be caught as error by the linter with the setting `Scope: DeclScope`.
+- `[CAPITAL_DECL]` - line should be caught as an error by the linter with the settings `Scope: DeclScope, Capital: true`.
-- If line contains `[TOP]` string, it should be caught as error by the linter with the setting `Scope: TopLevelScope`.
+- `[CAPITAL_TOP]` - line should be caught as an error by the linter with the settings `Scope: TopLevelScope, Capital: true`.
-- If line contains `[ALL]` string, it should be caught as error by the linter with the setting `Scope: AllScope`.
+- `[CAPITAL_ALL]` - line should be caught as an error by the linter with the settings `Scope: AllScope, Capital: true`.
-- If line contains `[PASS]` string, it shouldn't be caught.
+- `[PASS]` - line shouldn't be caught.